ghargrove/next-chess/README.md

 ### Other features to consider

 - Tracking move history
-- Having a simple AI player
+- ✅ Having a simple AI player (done)
 - Allowing users to choose sides
 - Allowing users to theme the board
 - Starting the game from a library of setups (blitzkrieg, etc)